Trump and DeSantis jab at each other on campaign trail in 1st dueling appearances as 2024 candidates

 Alan Glassman, treasurer of the state GOP, attended the event and was disappointed that the Florida governor didn’t include a question-and-answer period.
 Glassman and his wife decided to skip any subsequent events of the day given that DeSantis wasn’t likely to take unscripted questions.

-“This is NH.
-The reality here is the vast majority of political people here in NH, we do our due diligence.
+“This is New Hampshire.
+The reality here is the vast majority of political people here in New Hampshire, we do our due diligence.
 We want to know where these people stand.
 And a lot of that is hearing from them and then asking them questions,” Glassman said.

 “I’m just hoping that next time the governor does show up here, he’ll actually be doing some more interaction with the people,” Glassman said.